How to become a health promotion specialist

 College

-Courses like the Level 3 Diploma in Health and Social Care may help you to get some of the skills and knowledge that you need to get started in this role.
+You could do the Level 3 Diploma in Health and Social Care to get some of the skills and knowledge you'll need in this job.

-If you are aged 19 or over, you could take an Access to HE Diploma as a way to get into university, for example:
+If you're 19 or over, you could do an Access to HE Diploma as a way to get into university.

 Entry requirements